To Student Updates To Student Updates

 And who could forget the Penang Swimming Club?
 What endless hours of fun we had there.
 I learnt to swim properly in that pool and I learnt to dive.
 The buoyant salt water made it very easy to float, but it put the Joeys Swim Club at a slight disadvantage against the Dolphins when we competed, as they trained in hard fresh water at their pool at Butterworth.
 I used to enjoy swimming at the Chinese Swimming Club as well occasionally.

-I remember walking endlessly around Hillside and Mt Erskine Road after school and used to enjoy visiting the shops (once a shopper, always a shopper).
-I remember Teng Tek Tailor, Sheriff Stores, Cold Storage and Seng Store (where we bought our Nivico stereogram).
+I remember walking endlessly - generally barefoot or in thongs - around Hillside and Mt Erskine Road after school and used to enjoy visiting the shops (once a shopper, always a shopper).
+I remember Teng Tek Tailor, Sheriff Stores, Cold Storage and Seng Store (where we bought our Nivico stereogram) and Cuticura talcum powder.

-In 1973, dad received a second posting to Butterworth much to my delight.
+Much to my delight, dad received another posting to Butterworth in 1973!
 We first lived at Jalan Ahmad Bin Kasa at Hillside, Penang, and after a year we moved from there to Robina Park on the mainland.
-That was near the beach and I saw some spectacular tropical sunsets.
-See some photos..
+We did manage to find Che, our amah from the previous visit, and she was thrilled to re-join us!
+At Robina Park we were by the beach and I saw some spectacular tropical sunsets.
+See some photos taken with mum's Brownie...

 Sunset 1 - Sunset 2 - Sunset 3 - Sunset 4